input-output-hk/cardano-node-wiki/Benchmarking.md

 Other numbers in profile's name are default ones.
 For example, `5ep` means that tx generator will work during `5` epochs, and `360kTx` means that tx generator will generate `360k` transactions.

+As you can see, there are 3 big groups of profiles:

+1. with word `regression` - default profiles,
+2. with word `Plutus` - profiles with smart contracts,
+3. with word `rtsflags` - like default profiles, but with specific RTS flags.